 Corporate Education offers a wide range of courses, workshops, seminars, certificate programs, and other services that are designed to extend the resources of the college to respond, in a timely manner, to the ever changing needs of the community.
-Offerings are for credit, non-credit, or Continuing Education Units (CEU's), and they are provided through on- and off-campus instruction, at off-campus sites, in the workplace, or through distance learning capabilities.
-Certificates of completion are provided to successful completers of specific programs, course work, and/or training.
+Offerings are for credit, non-credit, or Continuing Education Units (CEUs), and they are provided through on- and off-campus instruction, at off-campus sites, in the workplace, or through distance learning capabilities.
+Certificates of completion are provided to participants who successfully meet all requirements of specific programs, course work, and/or training.
 Corporate Education also provides the following:

 - Customized Training

 - Industry-Specific Training

+- Environmental Health and Safety Training

 - Job Profiling

 - Skills Assessment

 - Instructional Support

 - Personal Enrichment/Community Courses

-- Learning Works: Courses for Business and Employees - Professional Certification and Licensure Testing - Computer Hardware and Software Training - Microsoft Office User Specialist (MOUS) Certification - Others
+- Learning Works: Courses for Business and Employees

+- Professional Certification and Licensure Testing

+- Computer Hardware and Software Training

+- Microsoft Office Specialist (MOS) Certification

+- Others

 The college enters into a variety of partnership arrangements with the business community and other entities to provide the training needed, and to obtain the expertise necessary to ensure quality instruction and training for specific training needs.
 The college shares its resources with partners and uses resources provided by partners.
 Training is available at convenient times and locations due to flexible scheduling, and it can be tailored to fit a company's specific needs.
 The Local Government Leadership Center provides educational and training programs to various local governmental entities.
+It is a cooperative partnership which pools the resources of member entities to offer a wider range of training opportunities to employees.
 Additionally, the Alabama Technology Network-Birmingham, one of ten centers of the Alabama Technology Network, is housed on the Jefferson Campus.
-Though not a component of the college's Corporate Education division, the Metropolitan Manufacturing Technology Center is integral to the college's efforts to provide quality educational and training programs and expertise.
+The Metropolitan Manufacturing Technology Center, though not a component of the college's Corporate Education division, is integral to the division's efforts in providing quality educational and training programs and expertise.

-Developing a highly skilled and well trained workforce, promoting economic and community growth and development, and providing quality programs, services, and opportunities that meet the training needs of the community, are but a few of the goals and objectives of Corporate Education.
-Additional goals of Corporate Education are to provide something for everyone, youth programs, senior adult courses, professional and technical training, personal enrichment courses, computer training which includes MOUS certification, and others.
+Developing a highly skilled and well trained workforce; promoting economic and community growth and development; and providing quality programs, services, and opportunities that meet the training needs of the community, are but a few of the goals and objectives of Corporate Education.
+Additional goals of Corporate Education are to provide something for everyone: youth programs, senior adult courses, professional and technical training, personal enrichment courses, computer training, and other opportunities.
 Thus, an employer seeking to increase profits and productivity, an employee seeking to improve or upgrade job skills, an individual seeking skill specific short-term training or a high school student preparing for the ACT exam, should contact Corporate Education at Jefferson State Community College to inquire about the many different offerings.

-For further details, visit jeffstateonline.com or contact the division of College, Community and Corporate Education.
+For further details, visit www.jeffstateonline.com or contact the division of College, Community and Corporate Education.

-College, Community and Corporate Education Certificate of Completion Development Certificate
+College, Community and Corporate Education Certificate of Completion

 Jefferson State Community College, through Corporate Education, will award the Corporate Education Certificate of Completion for non-credit and credit short certificate programs and courses.
-Students must successfully complete all coursework as required as well as meet all other requirements as set out in the program or course.
+Students must successfully complete all coursework as required and meet all other requirements as set out in the program or course.